 The signs of PGD are persistent strong feelings of yearning or longing for a loved one or preoccupying thoughts and memories that get in the way of living life in a meaningful way.
 A bereaved person with PGD may feel intensely lonely and distance themselves from others.
 They may be in a lot of emotional pain and try to avoid reminders of their loss, or they may feel emotionally numb and still in disbelief.

-Complications get in the way of adapting to the loss There are three key processes entailed in adapting to a loss:
+There are three key processes entailed in adapting to a loss:

 Most people move forward naturally in this way and grief finds a place in their lives as they do.
 Sometimes there are thoughts, feelings or behaviors that interfere with adaptation.
-Complicated Grief Therapy (CGT) helps people identify and resolve these interfering issues.

 After a loved one dies, almost everyone has some unsettling thoughts about how things could have been different.
 People with complicated grief get caught up in these kinds of thoughts.